Calico: Politics of cotton in the British Empire

 In the 18th century, England was famous for its woollen and worsted cloth.
 That industry, centered in the east and south in towns such as Norwich, jealously protected their product.
 Cotton processing was tiny: in 1701, only 1,985,868 lb of cottonwool was imported into England, and by 1730 this had fallen to 1,545,472 lb.
 This was due to commercial legislation to protect the woollen industry.
 Cheap calico prints, imported by the East India Company from Hindustān (India), had become popular.
-In 1700 an Act of Parliament passed to prevent the importation of dyed or printed calicoes from India, China or Persia.
-This caused demand to switch to imported grey cloth instead—calico that had not been finished—dyed or printed.
+In 1700 the first of the Calico Acts was passed to prevent the import of dyed or printed calicoes from India, China or Persia.
+This caused demand to switch to imported grey cloth instead — calico that had not been finished-dyed or printed.
 These were printed with popular patterns in southern England.
 Also, Lancashire businessmen produced grey cloth with linen warp and cotton weft, known as fustian, which they sent to London for finishing.
 Cottonwool imports recovered though, and by 1720 were almost back to their 1701 levels.
 Coventry woollen manufacturers claimed that the imports were taking jobs away from their workers.
-The Woollen, etc., Manufactures Act 1720 was passed, enacting fines against anyone caught wearing printed or stained calico muslins.
-Neckcloths and fustians were exempted.
+The Woollen, etc., Manufactures Act 1720 was passed, enacting fines against anyone caught wearing printed or stained calico muslins, but neckcloths and fustians were exempted.
 The Lancashire manufacturers exploited this exemption; coloured cotton weft with linen warp were specifically permitted by the 1736 Manchester Act.